CPC-Development/x402-hackathon/apps/service/plan.md

-Paid proxy in front of a Photon geocoder.
-The public API is guarded by x402 CPC payments and forwards to the internal Photon container after verification + settlement.
+Paid proxy in front of a Nominatim geocoder.
+The public API is guarded by x402 CPC payments and forwards to the internal Nominatim container after verification + settlement.